jthefang/LearningFullStack/JS/Angular/CrashCourse.md

 })
 export class AppModule { }
 ```
-- Any input should be added as a field of the component class
+- Any form input should be added as a field of the component class
-- You should bind that to the field in the HTML with `[(ngModel)]`
+- You should bind the component field to the form input in the HTML with `[(ngModel)]`
+  - this is 2-way binding
 ```HTML
 <!-- add-todo.component.html -->
 <form class="form" (ngSubmit)="onSubmit()">